dixe/Game-in-rust/README.md

 - [x] load hitbox from blender models
 - [ ] Follow up/combo attack animations
 - [ ] properties on animation, like when the attack is active, when a follow up can be triggered and more
+- [ ] Implement root motion.
+So rolling and attack can be animated with movement.
+Maybe also walk